 Is it okay to feed onions to ducks?

-There is a danger with feeding them too much (or feeding it long-term), as onions are mildly toxic to ducks.
+There is a danger with feeding them too much (or feeding it to them long-term), as onions are mildly toxic to ducks.
 They can also give the eggs an “onion-y” flavor.
 Onions are often on lists of “never feed your duck/chicken this!”
 While onions definitely shouldn’t be any regular part of a duck’s diet, you don’t need to fret about those leftovers.
 People do occasionally feed onions to poultry with no problems.
 A few bites here and there won’t hurt.
 The same goes for garlic; large amounts can be harmful and can give the eggs a strange flavor.